 This multiple-choice, English-language examination is divided into two sections with candidates required to select the best answer out of five possible choices:

-- Reporting: 50 questions related to TOE cases with displayed echoes - 1 hour, 30 minutes
+- Reporting: 50 questions related to TOE cases with displayed echoes - 1 hour and 30 minutes

-The written examination is 3 hours, 30 minutes, including a 10-minute break.
+The written examination is 3 hours and 30 minutes, including a 10-minute break.

 To be successful, a candidate must pass both sections of the written exam (reporting and theory).
 The passing scores for each section are established after each exam by the TOE subcommittee based on statistical performance of individual questions and on the average level of scores taken from the respective examinations.